Dog & Cat Desexing Mitcham

 -

-- Desexing your pet can eliminate the issue of unwanted litters of kittens or puppies.
+- By desexing your pet, you can avoid the problem of unwanted litters of kittens or puppies.

-- Desexing your male dog can prevent cancers related to the sex organs or sex hormone-related tumours of the anus.
+- If you desex your male dog, you can prevent the occurrence of cancers related to the sex organs or sex hormone-related tumours of the anus.

-- By desexing your pet, you can avoid the risk of life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.
+- If you desex your pet, you can prevent the occurrence of life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.

-- If you desex your pet, you can prevent the occurrence of them trying to escape to mate and potentially being injured, killed, or going missing.
+- Desexing your pet can reduce the risk of them trying to escape to mate and potentially being injured, killed, or going missing.

-Spaying a female dog while on heat may not be safe as it can increase the risk of bleeding.
-Exceptions can be made for female cats due to their long period of being on heat.
-Feel free to contact us for more information.
+It is not recommended to spay a female dog while she is on heat as it may increase the risk of bleeding.
+However, in the case of female cats, due to their long period of being on heat, we may make exceptions.
+For more information, please do not hesitate to contact us.

 Please note that overfeeding, not desexing, is the main cause of obesity in pets.
 After desexing, your pet's dietary requirements may change, and they may need to be fed less, depending on their breed, age, and activity level.
 If you require further information, please do not hesitate to get in touch with us.